digicademy-chf/chf_container/documentation/Maintenance/Index.rst

 If you copied the template to any other platform built around Git, such as GitLab, it will now funcion as your ``origin`` instead of the original repo.
-The simplest solution is to add an additional ``upstream`` to your local clone using the following commands.
+The simplest solution is illustrated in the following commands:

+1. In your local clone of your repo, add an additional ``upstream``:

    ..  code-block:: shell

        git remote add upstream https://github.com/digicademy-chf/chf_project_container.git

-You can then merge upstream patches and push them back to your ``origin`` with the following two (separate) commands:
+2. Apply upstream patches to a local branch called ``upstream/main``:

    ..  code-block:: shell

        git pull upstream main

-    git push origin main
+3. Merge the new branch into your main branch.
+4. Push the changes to your ``origin`` as usual.